MartinThoma/MartinThoma.github.io/_posts/2014-01-28-highend-notebooks.md

 | Keyboard           | Chiclet-Keyboard                   |
 | Noise              | 29.4 dB in normal mode, 47.4 dB max|

+Although the hardware looks very nice, it is still comparable with both of my favorites.

 ## Asus ##
 ### Asus Zenbooks ###